busterbenson/public/Codex.md

 2. Gay marriage should be legal everywhere
 3. Abortion should be legal everywhere
 4. Assisted suicide should be legal everywhere
-5. Health care should be available to everyone who needs it
+5. Health care should be available and affordable to everyone who needs it
 6. The death penalty should be used in extreme and certain cases to protect the public
 7. Prisons should be about protecting the public, not about punishment
 8. Marijuana should be legal to grow, sell, buy, and carry